 Human Resources management issues with the respective superiors the appropriate rights which are specified according to the HR processes.
 The rights are then reviewed by the IT security officer.
 When leaving the company, the withdrawal of access rights takes place within maximum 24 hours.

-Details can be seen in "IDnow Security Policy", chapter 7.
+Details can be found in the "IDnow HR Process Policy", chapter 3.